 Numerous private party lawsuits based on similar allegations to those made in the NYAG complaint were commenced against the Company, one or more of its subsidiaries, and their current and former directors and officers.
-Most of these matters have been resolved.
-Four actions instituted by policyholders against the Company, Marsh and certain Marsh subsidiaries remain pending in federal court.
+The vast majority of these matters have been resolved.
+Two actions instituted by policyholders against the Company, Marsh and certain Marsh subsidiaries remain pending.

-Our activities are regulated under the laws of the United States and its various states, the European Union and its member states, and the other jurisdictions in which we operate.
-In the ordinary course of business we are also subject to investigations, lawsuits and/or other regulatory actions undertaken by governmental authorities.
+Our activities are regulated under the laws of the United States and its various states, the European Union and its member states, and the other jurisdictions in which the Company operates.
+In the ordinary course of business the Company is also subject to subpoenas, investigations, lawsuits and/or other regulatory actions undertaken by governmental authorities.
+In this regard, in November 2013, Mercer received a subpoena from the New York Department of Financial Services in connection with a review of New York's public pension funds.